-Please refer to Section 3.3.3 here for the method of measuring the girth of a tree.
+Please click here for the method of measuring the girth of a tree.

 Q4 What is the penalty if a tree owner proceeds to fell or remove a protected tree without attaining prior approval from NParks or complying to the stated requirements?

 Under the Parks and Trees Act, if a tree owner proceeds to fell or remove a protected tree without attaining approval from NParks, the owner is liable to pay a fine not exceeding $50,000.

 Q5 What is the procedure to apply for approval to remove a tree in the TCA?

 To remove any tree protected in the TCA, you must submit an application to the Commissioner of Parks & Recreation, National Parks Board (NParks).
 Currently, NParks processes two types of such applications: